anupamabhay/Emoji-fy/README.md

 # Emoji-fy
+* Small JS project, makes use of DOM and event listeners
+* Takes user input
-Replaces all occurrences of '!' and '?' with corresponding emojis
+* Replaces all occurrences of '!' and '?' with corresponding emojis
+* Bug - Takes whitespaces as input.
+Too lazy to fix 😪